Chicago's Mexican Independence Day celebrations shadowed by Trump’s threats for the city

 “For us, our Independence Day has always been a celebration of our culture," he said.
 “It’s always been a celebration of who we are.
 It feels like we don’t get to celebrate our culture in the same way.”

 Finley reported from Norfolk, Virginia.
-Associated Press writers Melina Walling in Chicago and Morgan Lee in Santa Fe contributed.
+Associated Press writer Morgan Lee in Santa Fe contributed.